Are Phuket Beaches the most beautiful in South East Asia?

 North West Coast beaches

-Travelling further along the west coast from Surin you will find Bang Tao, Layan, Naithon, Banana, and Nai Yang beaches before getting to Phuket International Airport.
+Travelling further along the west coast from Surin you will find the most beautiful beaches at Bang Tao, Layan, Naithon, Banana beach, along with Nai Yang beach before getting to Phuket International Airport.

 Bang Tao Beach